lhe17/nebula/README.md

         reached and no improvement of the function value can be found.
     -   (!) -50: Only used for the PMM, indicating a failure of convergence.
+    -   (!) -60: At least one of the estimated overdispersions reaches its upper bound.

 Depending on the concrete application, the estimated gene-specific overdispersions can also be taken into consideration in quality control.